Ryan Dennick: Lancaster Barnstormers

 On May 6, 2016, Dennick signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He became a free agent after the 2016 season.

 Coaching career

-Dennick is currently the pitching coach for the Tulsa Drillers, the Class-AA affiliate of the Los Angeles Dodgers.
+Dennick has served the pitching coach for the Tulsa Drillers, the Double–A affiliate of the Los Angeles Dodgers, since the 2023 season.

+In 2025, Dennick was named as assistant pitching coach for the Oklahoma City Comets the Triple-A affiliate of the Los Angeles Dodgers.